June 22, 2026

 Satoshi Nakamoto’s net worth over the years - Arkham

-As the price of Bitcoin passed $1 in mid 2011, his Bitcoin holdings would have just crossed $1M.
-Satoshi Nakamoto would have achieved billionaire status not long later in the 2013 bull market, as Bitcoin broke the $1,000 barrier, peaking at ~$1,242, which consequently sent Nakamoto’s net worth to well over $1.2B.
+As the price of Bitcoin passed $1 in mid-2011, his Bitcoin holdings would have just crossed $1M.
+Satoshi Nakamoto achieved billionaire status not long later in the 2013 bull market, as Bitcoin broke the $1,000 barrier, peaking at ~$1,242, which consequently sent Nakamoto’s net worth to well over $1.2B.

 Are Nakamoto’s Bitcoin Keys Lost?